skijit/notes/programming/web/angular2/angular2-in-general.md

         - `target.value`
         - See [this](https://developer.mozilla.org/en-US/docs/Web/Events) for more info on DOM events
     - **Custom Events**
-        - Components can raise custom evevents with `EventEmitter`
+        - Components can raise custom events with `EventEmitter`
         - Event Emitter:
             - Specifies the type represented by `$event`
             - Provides an `emit()` method which fires the event (presumably to be consumed by another Angular component)